solaeus/dust/README.md

 When generating instructions for a register-based virtual machine, there are opportunities to optimize the generated code by using fewer instructions or fewer registers.
 While it is best to output optimal code in the first place, it is not always possible.
-Dust's compiler uses simple functions that modify isolated sections of the instruction list through a mutable reference.
+Dust's compiler modifies the instruction list during parsing to apply optimizations before the chunk is completed.
+There is no separate optimization pass, and the compiler cannot be run in a mode that disables optimizations.

 #### Type Checking